alan89202/CICD-demo/README.md

 # CICD-demo
-Create an elasticsearch cluster using jenkins, terraform and ansible
+Deploy elastic agents in web app using jenkins, terraform and ansible